hunterd/wp-rest-api-plugins-upload/README.md

 # WP REST API Plugin Uploader

 ## Description
 The WP REST API Plugin Uploader adds a dedicated REST API endpoint to your WordPress site, allowing you to upload plugins via a `.zip` file remotely.
 This is particularly beneficial for environments where direct server access via SSH is restricted or unavailable.
+Or to automatize the plugin installation process after a deployment.

 ## Features
 - **REST API Endpoint**: Provides a dedicated endpoint (`/wp-json/api-rest-plugin-upload/v1/upload/`) for uploading `.zip` files of plugins.